+TBD

+1.5 None
-GCNYC-3-33 Sustainable Fashion Strategy

-This course covers the range of considerations specific to operating with a common good lens but general to every fashion business, focusing on product creation including designing for reduced impact, material sourcing for sustainability and ethics, supply chain considerations, tools and metrics by which to manage sustainability/ethics/impact in your business, brand voice and impact messaging, circular economy considerations, risk management, positive impact opportunities, best business structures for positive impact, and shifting stakeholder perspectives.
-Through readings, lectures, class discussion, guest speakers, and development of a sustainability focused business outline students will develop the toolset needed to function at any level of a business - from independent contributor to CEO - to support positive impact.

-GCNYC-0-18 Sustainable Textiles

-The course is an overview of the textile industry's processing system from fiber, yarn, fabric, dyeing, finishing and its complexity affecting its relationship to fashion and sustainability.
+GCNYC-3-33 Sustainable Fashion Strategy 3 None This course covers the range of considerations specific to operating with a common good lens but general to every fashion be including designing for reduced impact, material sourcing for sustainability and ethics, supply chain considerations, tools and sustainability/ethics/impact in your business, brand voice and impact messaging, circular economy considerations, risk mana best business structures for positive impact, and shifting stakeholder perspectives.
+Through readings, lectures, class discussion sustainability focused business outline students will develop the toolset needed to function at any level of a business - from support positive impact. l metrics by which gement, positive on, guest speaker n to manage impact opportunities, s, and development of a GCNYC-0-18 Sustainable Textiles 0 None The course is an overview of the textile industry's processing system from fiber, yarn, fabric, dyeing, finishing and its complexity affecting its relationship to fashion and sustainability.
 Learn about the environmental and social impact caused by the use of chemicals and scarce resources utilized by the industry, and the drive towards implementing sustainable alternatives.
 This course will cover the development of best practices in the production processes and textile innovations as possible solutions to these problems.
 We will look into sustainable initiatives in recycling, upcycling, and consumer care of products.
 We will also discuss sustainability certification programs, proper use of industry terminology, and ethical considerations such as fair trade and worker assessment.

-GCNYC-3-27 Sustainability Policy and Metrics

-Introduction to Quantitative

-Analysis

-Sustainability Policy & Metrics prepares students to discern the variety of influences on policy in the sustainability space and to map out ways that companies and NGOs can successfully participate in the policy-making process.
-Measurement of environmental and social impacts is critical to (i) assess policy-making needs, (ii) track progress, and (iii) speak a shared language to facilitate collaboration, and this course focuses on the case of carbon footprinting as an exemplar of the methods, challenges, and potential of impact measurement and how participants in sustainability policy-making translate such metrics into practice.

-GCNYC-3-42 The Chief Diversity Officer

-Foundations for DEI Leadership

-Moving beyond the core job functions of a Chief Diversity Officer (CDO) or the required steps needed in order to attain this senior-level position, this course provides a critical examination of the nuances and complexities of the CDO occupation.
-Students will trace the origins and evolution of the position since the 1970s, and explore how the CDO role has emerged as one of the most visible and in-demand roles in many organizations today.
-Additionally, students will become acquainted with the challenges and opportunities facing CDO's today (with guest CDO speakers) and put them in position to conduct strategic diversity plans and other CDO activities that are critical to business strategy today.

-GCNYC-3-28 The Chief Sustainability Officer

-Sustainability Policy & Metrics

-The Chief Sustainability Officer (CSO) builds upon Sustainability Policy & Metrics, which prepares students to speak the language and scan the external environment the way CSOs must to succeed.
-The role of the CSO is to: (i) assess the impacts of business on people and planet, (ii) conduct stakeholder analysis, (iii) develop sustainability initiatives and (iv) set and measure strategic and compliance goals, all with a commitment to (iv) fully integrate sustainability into the core of the business.
-Moreover, to succeed, CSOs must skillfully (v) manage the organizational environment within the corporation and (vi) communicate with internal and external stakeholders.
-This course prepares students to understand the scope and role of the CSO in leading corporations and to design a comprehensive sustainability initiative that is responsive to the key issues facing a company today.
+GCNYC-3-27 Sustainability Policy and Metrics 3 Introduction to Quantitative Analysis Sustainability Policy & Metrics prepares students to discern the variety of influences on policy in the sustainability space and NGOs can successfully participate in the policy-making process.
+Measurement of environmental and social impacts is critical progress, and (iii) speak a shared language to facilitate collaboration, and this course focuses on the case of carbon footprint challenges, and potential of impact measurement and how participants in sustainability policy-making translate such metrics to (i) assess polic ing as an exempla y-making needs, (ii) track GCNYC-3-42 The Chief Diversity Officer 3 Foundations for DEI Leadership Moving beyond the core job functions of a Chief Diversity Officer (CDO) or the required steps needed in order to attain this s critical examination of the nuances and complexities of the CDO occupation.
+Students will trace the origins and evolution of the how the CDO role has emerged as one of the most visible and in-demand roles in many organizations today.
+Additionally, stu challenges and opportunities facing CDO's today (with guest CDO speakers) and put them in position to conduct strategic div are critical to business strategy today. the position since idents will becom the 1970s, and explore e acquainted with the GCNYC-3-28 The Chief Sustainability Officer 3 Sustainability Policy & Metrics The Chief Sustainability Officer (CSO) builds upon Sustainability Policy & Metrics, which prepares students to speak the langu way CSOs must to succeed.
+The role of the CSO is to: (i) assess the impacts of business on people and planet, (ii) conduct stat initiatives and (iv) set and measure strategic and compliance goals, all with a commitment to (iv) fully integrate sustainability to succeed, CSOs must skillfully (v) manage the organizational environment within the corporation and (vi) communicate with keholder analysis, v into the core of t (iii) develop sustainability the business.
+Moreover, course prepares students to understand the scope and role of the CSO in leading corporations and to design a comprehensive sustainability initiative that is responsive to the key issues facing a company today.

+Research Methods 3